Sign up today and activate a

-Enjoying a cold beer is a delight, and the right beverage serving sets can make the experience even better.
-Different types of beer are traditionally paired with different meals and even changes in the weather; but more important than knowing the "right" beer is choosing the appropriate beer glasses.
+Enjoying a cold beer is a delight, and the right beer glasses can make the experience even better.
+Different types of beer are traditionally paired with different meals and even changes in the weather, but more important than knowing the "right" beer is choosing the appropriate beer glasses.
 Different beers have different qualities, and enjoying them from the proper barware can enhance the beer drinking experience.

 Chill the glass: This is a controversial trick.
 Although drinking ice cold beer from a frosty mug is aesthetically pleasing to many, there are those who believe the frozen condensation melts into your beer and dilutes it.
 If you choose to risk it, make sure to follow these steps: